JohnCoene/waiter/README.md

 2. Programatically call `show_waiter`
 3. Don't forget to programatically hide the loading screen with `hide_waiter`

+See `?spinners` for a list of all the spinners.

 ## Example

 Basic example could be like this.